Ninja-007/TLDExtract/README.md

 # DEPRECATED

-Consider to use https://github.com/jeremykendall/php-domain-parser as maintained alternative.
+Consider to use https://github.com/jeremykendall/php-domain-parser and https://github.com/utopia-php/domains as maintained alternatives.

 # TLDExtract